markd315/GitTutorial/README.md

 as shown below.

 ![Merge in work from a different branch](/tutimg/gitmerge.png)

+If we divided work appropriately in the first place (no changes to the same part of the same file in the two branches) our merge will process uninterrupted.

+If we have different changes affecting the same section, we'll face merge conflicts in which we have to select which version of the code section we want to use.

 Another way to combine work on multiple branches is with a rebase, which does have the consequence of rewriting project history.